Planning Tips: Buffet Design

 Space planning and decor for the food-set-out space is often overlooked as couples plan for their big day.
-Designing a buffet space for beauty and efficiency will deliver a memorable experience for both the wedding party and their guests.
+Designing a buffet space for beauty and efficiency will deliver a memorable experience for all.
 Some things to consider…

 1. Flowers.
 Just a couple of floral arrangements in the catering hall bring beauty to the space, while demonstrating care and attention to detail.

 2. Color.
 Crisp white linens with silver runners will set off warming trays nicely, especially when accompanied by a table-garnish of eucalyptus branches.

 3. Layout.
 Planning with your caterer should include whether you can “mirror” your buffet line (which is perfect for a “T” configuration) vs. one long row, an “L” configuration, or horse-shoe layout.
 Talk with your caterer and the venue about how to a maximize layout and reduce wait-times for your guests.